santik/gilded-rose/README.md

 Initial `GildedRose` class was renamed to `GildedRoseDeprecated` with little changes to be able to change versions inside tests.

 Possible improvements:
-* Would be nice to use some dependency injection implementation, but it would mean more code and I wanted to keep it short.
+* Would be nice to implement dependency injection, but it would mean more code and I wanted to keep it short.
 * Add more unit tests.
 For now coverage is around 98-99% but it is only because in `GildedRoseTest` the full flow is tested.
 * In my opinion `Item` should be immutable.
 Cheese today is not the same as cheese tomorrow.
 But this clashes with the requirement do not change `GildedRose::items`.